icefoxen/games-starmaze2/README.md

 * Find an issue, fix it.
 * Comb through code for BUGGO, XXX, etc flags and fix them.
 * Comb through code, add assertions and input checks.
-(Note that assertions * should be considered an immediate unconditional fail.)
+(Note that assertions should be considered an immediate unconditional fail, they're for when the code is doing something Really Wrong.
+Also be aware that they will not be present in Release builds, so don't worry about slowing things down with them!)
 * Write tests
 * Write doc comments